lryan30/PFDA-project/README.md

 #### **Project:**

-This project analyses the historical weather data obtained from  [Met Eireann](https://www.met.ie/climate/available-data/historical-data) for five locations across Ireland to get an overview of weather conditions,and their impact on renewable energy sources, particularly wind energy.
+This project analyses the historical weather data obtained from  [Met Eireann](https://www.met.ie/climate/available-data/historical-data) for five locations across Ireland to provide an overview of weather patterns, with a specific focus on windspeed.

 #### **Method overview:**

-Data Processing and analysis:
+*Data Processing and analysis:*

--   Jupyter notebook: open source web application used for python coding in real time, text and visualisations.
+-   Jupyter notebook: An open source web application used for python coding in real time, text and visualisations.

--   Pandas: open-source python library built on top of NumPy used for data manipulation and analysis.
+-   Pandas: An open-source python library built on top of NumPy used for data manipulation and analysis.
     -    The CSV datasets were loaded into a pandas dataFrame using pd.read_csv().
-The data was cleaned using methods like dropna() to remove missing values.  groupby() and resample()splits data into groups and allowed aggregation of data using mean() etc.
+    -   Data cleaning was carried out using functions like dropna() to remove missing values.
+    -   The  groupby() and resample() functions were used to group data by location or year etc splitting the data into groups allowing aggregation of data using mean() etc.
     -    For time-series analysis, the pandas datetime function was used to process dates and times. pd.to_datetime() used to convert string dates into datetime objects.

+*Data Visualisation:*
-   - Data Visualisation: Matplotlib: python library used to create plots to display the data graphically.
+   -    Matplotlib: python library used to create plots to display the data graphically for trend analysis.
+   -    Seaborn: A Python data visualization library based on matplotlib.

+*Machine Learning:*

+-   Scikitlearn: An open-source machine learning library

 #### Set-up: